 - If you want to use it as an audio player only, it is a bit pricey

 This is a classic mp3 player I chose for its simplicity.
 If you don’t want all the functions previous devices offer, this might be a good choice for you.
 It is small and affordable.
-The player has physical buttons which may come in handy to some users.
-It has a key to lock and unlock screen and independent volume control.

 - Extremely long battery life